olhanotolga/100-days-of-code/log.md

 **Today's Progress:** Did not have much time, so I continued learning regex on freeCodeCamp.
 Got stuck on the challenge (Restrict Possible Usernames), had to look up the possible solution.

-**Thoughts:** I feel weird because the solution to the fCC challenge looks way more complicated than it seems it should be...
+**Thoughts:** I feel weird because my solution to the fCC challenge looks way more complicated than it seems it should be...

 **Link to work:** [my freeCodeCamp profile](https://www.freecodecamp.org/olhanotolga)